-If you’ve ever had your tooth extracted, you know that a headache is one of the most common consequences after a dentist visit.
+If you’ve ever had your tooth extracted, you know that a headache is the most common complication after a dental treatment, oral surgery or wisdom tooth extraction.
 The severity of the headache that you experience can vary, but one thing we know for a fact is that it is very unpleasant, sometimes it can even negatively impact your focus and productivity.
 So, what are the reasons behind a headache after tooth extraction?
 And, more importantly, how to get rid of it?

 Why does a headache after tooth extraction happen?

 A headache after tooth extraction usually happens as a result of tense muscles.
 When you’re getting a tooth extracted, the muscles in your jaw and mouth tend to tense up, which causes cramps and, finally, a headache.
-In that case, a headache is often accompanied by jaw pains and pressure in your temples.
-You might experience a more severe headache if you feel anxious and stressed during and prior to your dentist visit – stress is known to contribute to tensed facial muscles.
+In that case, a headache is often accompanied by jaw pain and pressure in your temples.
+You might experience a more severe headache if you feel anxious and stressed during and prior to your dentist visit – stress is known to contribute to tensed facial muscles and tensed jaw muscle.

-Another reason behind a severe headache after tooth extraction could be the mechanical damage caused by the needles after anesthesia.
-It is very common for the area to swell and become sensitive, which can later translate into a severe headache.
+Another reason behind a severe headache after tooth extraction could be the mechanical damage of the soft tissue caused by the needles after anesthesia.
+During the healing process, it is very common for the area to swell and become sensitive after a surgical procedure, which can later translate into a severe headache.

-You might also be experiencing a headache as a result of using dental anesthesia.
-One of the most common temporary side effects of anesthesia is headache, along with nausea and dizziness.
+You might also be experiencing a headache as a result of reaction to surgery and use of dental anesthesia.
+One of the most common temporary side effects of anesthesia is headache, along with the event of nausea and dizziness.
 The good news is that those effects are temporary and usually go away after the anesthesia has left your system.

 OTC pain medicine

-Perhaps the easiest and the most straightforward way to solve your problem is to resort to some over-the-counter pain medications.
+Perhaps the easiest and the most straightforward way to solve your problem is to resort to some over-the-counter pain medications during post-operative care.
 A pill can usually ease your headache in about 20-25 minutes, so in most cases, this option can take care of your problem rather fast.
-If you’re looking for OTC medications for a headache after tooth extraction, your best bet would be aspirin, ibuprofen or acetaminophen.
+If you weren’t prescribed medication, and if you’re looking for OTC medications for a headache after tooth extraction, your best bet would be aspirin, ibuprofen or acetaminophen.
 However, some headaches can be particularly severe and an OTC pill might not be enough to make it better.
 In that case, try combining this option with the treatments below.

-If your headache after tooth extraction persists after an OTC pain pill, there are some other options that you can try.
+If your headache after dental extraction persists after an OTC pain pill, there are some other options that you can try to make you feel better the day after surgery.
 In some cases, for example if your headache feels more like a migraine, it is recommended to apply a cold compress or an ice pack on the painful areas of your head.
-If the headache originates from tensed muscles, try applying a warm compress or a heating pad on your face, head and neck instead.
+If the headache originates as a potential complication of tensed muscles, try applying a warm compress or a heating pad on your face, head and neck instead.
 The heat compress can facilitate the blood flow to the area, which will help with the pain, while a cold compress will help to numb it.

 Have some ginger tea!